The Clark Art Institute

 The Clark is a distinguished art museum and research center situated on a 140-acre campus in the Berkshires.
 As part of a significant expansion initiative, Selldorf Architects, in collaboration with Gensler as Executive Architect, was commissioned to undertake the renovation of two architecturally distinct yet interconnected structures: the original Museum Building and the Manton Research Center.

-The Manton Research Center, designed in the 1970s by Pietro Belluschi and The Architects Collaborative, originally housed the Clark’s art library, galleries, offices, and an auditorium.
-Connected by bridge to the Museum Building, it served as the main museum entrance.
-The recent renovation improved research facilities and public access by converting the former Visitor Services Center into a bright public Reading Room.
-This space fosters study, collaboration, and engagement with lounge seating, a coffee bar, and public access to parts of the library’s collection.
-The new Study Center for Works on Paper offers scholars access to rare books and prints.
+The Manton Research Center, designed in the 1970s by Pietro Belluschi and The Architects Collaborative, originally housed the library, galleries, offices, and auditorium.
+Now connected by bridge to the Museum Building, it once served as the main entrance.
+Renovations upgraded research spaces and public access, converting the former Visitor Services Center into a bright Reading Room with lounge seating, a coffee bar, and library access.
+The new Study Center for Works on Paper provides scholars with rare books and prints.